 The success of card check in New Mexico may prove important for workers elsewhere.
 But for graduate assistants at University of New Mexico, the changed process and what it helped deliver?—?a union?—?means something more immediate and personal: power.
 That’s important for Cooney. ?“We feel strengthened by the numbers around us,” she says, adding, ?“for myself, this process has not only made me optimistic about what my raise will be.”
 She continues, ?“But I know I have other graduate assistants that understand my circumstances, and have my back.”

-This blog was originally posted on In These Times on July 20, 2015.
+This blog originally appeared at In These Times on December 22, 2020.
 Reprinted with permission.

 About the Author: C.M.
 Lewis is an editor of Strikewave and a union activist in Pennsylvania.